chenan02/saigo/README.md

 ### Engineering Tasks

 Engineering tasks will ask you to write some code, usually an application of some sort.
-Be ready to demo your application when it it completed.
+Be ready to demo your application when it is completed.
 Instructors want to see it in action!

 ## Recommended Resources